JJ/hoborg/text/text.md

 everything and was a good proxy for the trainmaster, who was the one that actually organized the trip.

+"Take a good pee, Full."
+They called me Full.
+Not Fool. *You* are fools.

+"Why?
+Ain't we stopping after a while?"
+I asked as if I cared.

+"No, not this time.
+We'll try to make good time to Lake City.
+Please get your stuff together and get ready for the long haul."
+Not the long haul, please, I thought.
+No way I could make it with everybody around when we arrived.
+No way.
+I was going back to take a pee by the rail tracks.
+And then I saw you.

 With the hobos around the fire
 --------------